MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/expense-itemization.md

 ---
 title: Expense itemization
-description: This topic explains how to itemize expenses using the reimagined Expense workspace.
+description: This article explains how to itemize expenses using the reimagined Expense workspace.
 author: suvaidya
 ms.date: 12/16/2021
 ms.topic: article